 by Regine Schneider

-Thomas Bühner has been running the la vie restaurant in Osnabrück since April 2006.
-He has been a ‘Grand Chef’ with Relais & Chateaux since 2009.
-Moreover, la vie has been a member of ‘Les Grandes Tables du Monde’ since early 2010.
-The restaurant has been awarded 19 Gault Millau points and three Michelin stars, as well as top grades in all other German restaurant guides.”
-Berlin, summer 2016
+From April 2006 since July 2018, Thomas Bühner has been running restaurant la vie in Osnabrück.
+In 2009, Thomas Bühner became a “Grand Chef” with Relais & Chateaux.
+In addition, la vie has been a member of “Les Grandes Tables du Monde” since early 2010.
+The restaurant has been awarded 19 Gault Millau points and three Michelin stars, as well as top grades in all other German restaurant guides.
+It was closed in July 2018.

 Since its closure, Thomas Bühner has been active as a guest chef, keynote speaker and consultant for gastronomic concepts and food producers worldwide.
 In Valencia, for example, he spoke at the Gastrónoma Valencia about some of his Signature Dishes and the experiences of the past months.
 In Amsterdam, he presented his ideas for the reduction of sugar in food to European journalists and scientists in collaboration with Givaudan.
 In China, he was active as a guest chef for The Ritz-Carlton and in Güterslohhe developed a concept for a new restaurant with down-to-earth Westphalian cuisine.
 In the end it is this diversity that excites the top chef so much.
 Whether it’s a gourmet restaurant or pub, a food producer or hotel business – there are no restrictions for Thomas Bühner.
 Important to him is the dialogue at eye level and an exciting project.